 ExpressVPN Can Unblock Netflix, Hulu, and Other Streaming Services

-While some VPN can only unblock only a handful of streaming services, ExpressVPN can unblock whatever you throw at it.
+While some VPNs can only unblock only a handful of streaming services, ExpressVPN can unblock whatever you throw at it.
 I was seriously blown away by its performance during testing.

 I tried accessing a total of five (5) major streaming services and ExpressVPN had no trouble unblocking all of them.